AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/overview.md

 ## Audience {#audience}

-This journey is designed for the Content Architect persona, laying out the requirements, steps, and approach of an AEM Headless project from their perspective.
+This journey is designed for the Content Architect persona.
+As a Content Architect you will be defining the structure of the content.

+The journey lays out the requirements, steps, and approach of an AEM Headless project from their perspective.
 The journey will define additional personas with which the content architect must interact for a successful project, but the point-of-view for the journey is that of the content architect.

 Information in this journey can of course be useful to other personas, but some information will be superfluous to certain roles.
 Stay tuned for forthcoming journeys covering additional roles.